SSIEK-unimelb/comp30019-proj/GDD.md

   <img src="Images/Weapons/knife.gif" width="600">
 </p>

-* Crossbow: One-hit-kills regular goblins, but is incredibly loud and attracts the attention of all enemies nearby
+* Crossbow: One-hit-kills regular goblins, but has incredibly limited ammo.
+Use ONLY as a last resort!!

 <p align="center">
   <img src="Images/Weapons/crossbow.gif" width="600">
 </p>

-* GobEye: Can throw it and acts as a camera...
+* GobEye: Can throw it and acts as a camera to observe enemy movement...

 <p align="center">
   <img src="Images/Weapons/EyeMechanic.gif" width="600">